Criteria and restrictions to access reception conditions

 Within the framework of the SOG, three subgroups were created to handle operational matters: the social monitoring subgroup, the unaccompanied children subgroup, and the programmed arrivals subgroup.[6]

-The social monitoring subgroup of the SOG replaced the previous structure for referral and follow up on the provision of reception conditions to spontaneous asylum seekers.
-The group was composed by ACM, SEF (both replaced by AIMA since the beginning of its operations), CPR, ISS, and SCML, and meets twice a month.
+The social monitoring subgroup of the SOG was the structure for referral and follow up on the provision of reception conditions to spontaneous asylum applicants.
+Before, the group was composed of ACM, SEF (both replaced by AIMA), CPR, ISS, and SCML, and met twice a month.
 The extended line-up of the SOG used to meet once a month.
+The process of termination of the activity of SEF and ACM led to the suspension of the activity of the SOG,[7] with the exception of the social monitoring sub-group, which continues to meet, but bilaterally.

-• Santa Casa da Misericórdia de Lisboa (SCML) assisted asylum seekers who have submitted an appeal against a Dublin decision or a first instance decision (with the exception of a first instance decision in the regular procedure) as well as certain categories of asylum seekers in the regular procedure (e.g., vulnerable cases such as unaccompanied children initially accommodated at CACR that move into assisted apartments and former unaccompanied children initially accommodated at CACR; or individuals and families with strong social networks in the Lisbon area);
+• Santa Casa da Misericórdia de Lisboa (SCML) assisted asylum applicants who have submitted an appeal against a Dublin decision or a first instance decision (with the exception of a first instance decision in the regular procedure) as well as certain categories of asylum applicants in the regular procedure (e.g., vulnerable cases such as unaccompanied children initially accommodated at CACR that move into assisted apartments and former unaccompanied children initially accommodated at CACR; or individuals and families with strong social networks in the Lisbon area);

-• While the Asylum Act determines that the Ministry in charge of migration is responsible for the provision of material reception conditions to applicants detained at the border, detention at the border is managed by PSP following the transfer of competences previously assigned to SEF.
-PSP is a police authority under the Ministry of Home Affairs.[9]
+• While the Asylum Act determines that the Ministry in charge of migration is responsible for the provision of material reception conditions to applicants detained at the border,[12] the Public Security Police (PSP) manages the provision of material reception conditions within the context of border procedures and procedures in detention following a removal order (see Conditions in Detention Facilities) due to the transfer of competences previously assigned to SEF.
+PSP is a police authority under the Ministry of Home Affairs.[13]

 The right to reception and sufficient resources

-The law provides for the right of asylum seekers to material reception conditions regardless of the procedure they are in,[13] with the exception of a possible withdrawal or reduction of those conditions in the case of ‘unjustified’ subsequent applications.[14]
+The law provides for the right of asylum applicants to material reception conditions regardless of the procedure they are in,[14] with the exception of a possible withdrawal or reduction of those conditions in the case of ‘unjustified’ subsequent applications.[15]

-Asylum seekers are entitled to support from the moment they apply for asylum,[15] and until a final decision is reached on their asylum application,[16] without prejudice to: (i) the suspensive effect of appeals,[17] and (ii) the provision of material reception conditions beyond the final rejection in case of ongoing need for support on the basis of an individual assessment of the applicant’s social and financial circumstances.[18]
+Asylum applicants are entitled to support from the moment they apply for asylum,[16] and until a final decision is reached on their asylum application,[17] without prejudice to: (i) the suspensive effect of appeals,[18] and (ii) the provision of material reception conditions beyond the final rejection in case of ongoing need for support on the basis of an individual assessment of the applicant’s social and financial circumstances.[19]

-Only asylum seekers who lack resources are entitled to material reception conditions.[19]
-The law provides for criteria to assess the sufficiency of resources that consist in either the lack thereof or a level of financial resources which is inferior to the ‘social support allowance’.[20]
-While until 2023, ISS has interpreted this provision as referring to the social pension (pensão social),[21] the practice changed in 2023.
-As such, in 2023, the provision has been interpreted as referring to 70% of the Social Support Reference Index (Indexante de Apoios Sociais, IAS).[22]
-According to the information provided by ISS, the reference value of 70% will rise to 85% in 2024, and to 100% of the IAS in 2025.
-Consequently, in 2023, the reference value for the calculation of the allowances was of €333.16, per the information shared by ISS.
-ISS reported that this change was implemented in response to the increasing cost of living.
+Only asylum applicants who lack resources are entitled to material reception conditions.[20]
+The law provides for criteria to assess the sufficiency of resources that consist in either the lack thereof or a level of financial resources which is inferior to the ‘social support allowance’.[21]
+While until 2023, ISS has interpreted this provision as referring to the social pension (pensão social),[22] the practice changed from 2023 on.
+As such, the provision has been interpreted as referring to a reference value of the Social Support Reference Index (Indexante de Apoios Sociais, IAS).[23]
+According to the information provided by ISS, the reference value has been updated every year.

 According to ISS, cases are reassessed every three months and the provision of material reception conditions is maintained where indicators of a lack of resources subsist.